-Before the Eaton Fire in January 2025, LAWC faced regulatory and financial challenges common to small but well-managed mutual water systems.
+Before the wildfire, LAWC faced regulatory and financial challenges common to small but well-managed mutual water systems.
 Despite its small size, LAWC is required to comply with the same state-level water standards as larger urban utilities.
 While expected to reduce water use during drought mandates, LAWC lacked enforcement authority and could only request cooperation.
 Lastly, though LAWC had a solid reserve and emergency fund, mutuals often lack the capacity and time to apply for grants and resources.